 Therefore, in order to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.
 Three times I pleaded with the Lord to take it away from me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 (2 Corinthians 12:7-9)

 Paul had been struggling and asking God to take away the pain.
 But somehow he realized and accepted that God allowed the hardship to continue to protect him from pride and the danger of becoming self-sufficient.

 We don’t need to keep pretending we’re fine.

-What we need, to have and to be, is a friend who says “you don’t have to be strong all the time.”
-A friend who gives us permission to be weak and remind us of the truth we so easily forget: God’s power shows up in our weakness when we’re willing to be real about our struggles and our need for His strength.
+What we need, to have and be, is a friend who says “You don’t have to be strong all the time.”
+A friend who gives us permission to be weak and reminds us of the truth we so easily forget: God’s power shows up in our weakness when we’re willing to be real about our struggles and our need for His strength.

 Before we went our separate ways, Kelly asked if she could pray for me, right there in the lobby at church.
-Afterwards she thanked me for telling her what was really going on, and told me that knowing I didn’t have life all figured out made her feel normal.
+Afterward, she thanked me for telling her what was really going on and told me that knowing I didn’t have life all figured out made her feel normal.

 Connection Question: When someone asks how you are doing, or how they can pray for you, is it hard to be real with them about struggles you’re facing?
 How can you be un-fine with someone today?